covehub/cove/demos/attested_audit_v1/README.md

 `attested_audit_v1` is a two-node Cove demo for auditing serving code before a serving runtime is built.

-The demo answers one question first: did the proposed serving patch pass the eval owner's audit policy?
-If yes, the second node can build a patched vLLM runtime bundle from the audited inputs.

 ## Actors

 The workflow has two owners: